-In 2011, while supporting my emotional and physical healing, I returned to college to finish my degree in psychology and social work.
+In 2011, while supporting my emotional and physical healing, I returned to college to finish my psychology and social work degree.

 After completing my bachelor’s program in 2013, I enrolled in an accelerated master’s program in clinical social work.

-School offered me a place to explore emerging beliefs, values, and a new self-perspective.
+School allowed me to explore emerging beliefs, values, and a new self-perspective.

 In many ways, the time spent obtaining an education fostered and strengthened me to change the course of my life.

 As I made incremental changes, I felt overwhelmed and dismayed by their magnitude.

 In retrospect, every area of my life was touched by my efforts.

 When I began therapy, I was asked to write my personal narrative.